noamzilo/JustGptIt/ai_help/ai_github.md

 ## Notes
 - The repository structure and branch naming could be improved for clarity
 - The frontend deployment process is set up and working
-- The backend deployment process needs to be automated
+- The backend deployment process needs to be automated.
+Currently, problems exist.